slaclab/slic/README.md

 ```
 cd slic/build
-cmake ..
+cmake -DCMAKE_INSTALL_PREFIX=/my/slic/install/dir -DGEANT4_INSTALL_DATA=ON -DINSTALL_DEPENDENCIES=ON ..
 ```

 If no directory arguments are provided that point to locally installed packages, you will see a message stating "Some dependencies were not found."
-This is not an error, but to complete the build you will need to build these dependencies and then rerun CMake so they are resolved.
+This is not an error, but to complete the build you will need to build these dependencies and then rerun CMake so they are resolved by the build system.

-To build the dependencies, execute the following:
+Now to build the dependencies, execute the following:

 ```
 make
 ```

 Once this is done, then you need to rerun `cmake ..` from the build directory.
 If the dependencies all installed successfully, then the message "All dependencies were found." should print.
 Now you can just type `make; make install` to complete the build using these installed dependencies.

-The default installation directory for SLIC and its dependencies is `~/slic` which you can change by providing an argument `-DGLOBAL_INSTALL_DIR=/my/install/dir` to the CMake command.

 ### Specifying Dependencies